zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier env 1.0.0 CLIENT_SECRET 12345`

-  Manage the environment of your app so that `process.env` can access the keys, making it easy to match a local environment with working environment via `CLIENT_SECRET=12345 npm test`.
+  Manage the environment of your app so that `process.env` has the necessary variables, making it easy to match a local environment with a production environment via `CLIENT_SECRET=12345 zapier test`.

 **Arguments**

-* _none_ -- print a table of all environment variables, regardless of app version
 * `version [1.0.0]` -- **required**, the app version's environment to work on
 * `key [CLIENT_SECRET]` -- _optional_, the uppercase key of the environment variable to set
 * `value [12345]` -- _optional_, the raw value to set to the key
-* `--format={plain,json,raw,table,row}` -- _optional_, display format, default is `table`
+* `--format={plain,json,raw,table,row}` -- _optional_, display format.
+Default is `table`
 * `--help` -- _optional_, prints this help text
 * `--debug` -- _optional_, print debug API calls and tracebacks